The total energy produced can vary widely depending on factors including what is being treated

 Where there is not enough waste available on-site to make energy recovery attractive, anaerobic digestion operations can partner with other nearby waste sources to conduct co-digestion and increase digester size and retention times, thereby increasing yields.
 The amount of potential yield from a feedstock generally rises with higher content of dry matter, including food waste, which is an ideal substrate for co-digestion.

-Given an adequate volume of the right feedstock, on-site energy savings or profits from biogas sales make anaerobic digestion an attractive option.
-Fluence digesters are recovering energy around the world in diverse industries.
+On-site energy savings or profits from biogas sales make anaerobic digestion an attractive option, and Fluence digesters are recovering energy around the world in diverse industries.
 Contact our experts to identify the energy recovery opportunities in your wastewater stream.